Amin-Sedighfar/Open5GS-OAI/README.md

  ## Changes in configuration files of Open5GS EPC C-Plane
  First, copy .yaml files to have a backup
  then do all of the change like below and check with diff -u command
  Modify /etc/open5gs/mme.yaml to set the S1AP IP address, PLMN ID, and TAC.

  open5gs/install/etc/open5gs/mme.yaml
  open5gs/install/etc/open5gs/sgwc.yaml
  open5gs/install/etc/open5gs/smf.yaml

  Then you can check the modifications with the below command:
  $ diff -u /etc/open5gs/mme.yaml.old /etc/open5gs/mme.yaml
- You can check differences between the original files and uploaded in Core folder.
+ Finally, you can check differences between the original files and uploaded in Core folder.
  ## Changes in configuration files of Open5GS EPC U-Plane1 & 2
  open5gs/install/etc/open5gs/sgwu.yaml
  open5gs/install/etc/open5gs/upf.yaml

- You can check differences between the original files and uploaded in U-plane1&2 folders.
+ Finally, you can check differences between the original files and uploaded in U-plane1&2 folders.

  # Register Subscriber Information